ktelep/NTNX_Scripts/CE/ahv10_commercial_workaround/README.md

     _, opts = parse_json_opt(argval)
 ```

-Just above it place the following:  (whitespace matters! there aer only *two* spaces before the elif and 4 space before the new_argval)
+Just above it place the following:  (whitespace matters! there are only *two* spaces before the elif and 4 spaces before the new_argval)

 ```python
   elif arg == "-m":